sio/potyarkin.com/content/posts/draft-hlc.md

   barcode scanner and don't have the time to clean up automatic metadata on each one of them
 - Adding 1-to-5 star ratings and text reviews to any book in the library
-- Searching for books by exact metadata matches and with wildcards
+- Searching for books by exact metadata match and with wildcards

 You can access [the source code][source] on GitHub and see the site in action at https://morebooks.ml (registration is for family members only, sorry).
 Of